Belly fat is not just a problem because it can look bad.

 Added sugar is very unhealthy.

-When you eat a lot of refined sugar, the liver gets overloaded with fructose, and is forced to turn it all into fat (6).
+When you eat a lot of added sugar, the liver gets overloaded with fructose and is forced to turn it into fat (4).

-Studies show that sugar-sweetened beverages are linked to a 60% increased risk of obesity in children, per each daily serving (11).
+Studies show that sugar-sweetened beverages are linked to a 60% increased risk of obesity in children, for each daily serving (9).

 Make a decision to minimize the amount of sugar in your diet, and consider completely eliminating sugary drinks.

-This includes sugar-sweetened beverages, fruit juices and various high-sugar sports drinks.
+This includes sugar-sweetened beverages, sugary sodas, fruit juices and various high-sugar sports drinks.

 Keep in mind that none of this applies to whole fruit, which are extremely healthy and have plenty of fiber that mitigates the negative effects of fructose.